Stephen Poliakoff was born in London and educated at Westminster School and King’s College, Cambridge.

 For both his television work and his movies Stephen has won a long list of international awards.
 His major credits for television and movies include; Caught On A Train (1980) which won two BAFTA awards, Bloody Kids (1980), She’s Been Away (1989) which won five awards at the Venice Film Festival, Close My Eyes (1991) which won the Evening Standard's Best British Film of the Year Award, Century (1994), Shooting The Past (1999) which won the Prix Italia, Perfect Strangers (2001) which won two BAFTA awards and a Peabody award, The Lost Prince (2003) which won three Emmys, Friends And Crocodiles (2006) and Gideon’s Daughter (2006) which won two Golden Globes and a Peabody award, Joe’s Palace (2007) and Capturing Mary (2007) which was Emmy-nominated and won a BAFTA.

 More recently, Stephen released the feature film, Glorious ’39 (2010) with BBC Films.
 Stephen’s BBC television series Dancing On The Edge (2013) achieved international acclaim, winning a Golden Globe.
-Stephen's latest television series Close To The Enemy was transmitted with great success on BBC Two in November/December 2016.
+Stephen's television series Close To The Enemy was transmitted with great success on BBC Two in November/December 2016.
+His latest show Summer of Rockets premiered on BBC Two in May 2019, receiving critical and audience acclaim.
+It is still available to watch on the BBC iPlayer.

 Stephen was awarded a CBE for his contribution to the arts in 2007.